Skip to main content Skip to office menu Skip to footer

 Preferred Qualifications

-• Experience in critically evaluating compliance with legal requirements, including laws; federal regulations; and state rules, policies, and procedures.
+• Training or experience in critically evaluating compliance with legal requirements, including state and federal statutes, laws, and rules.

-• Experience collecting information through interviews and written inquiries.
+• Training or experience collecting information through interviews and written inquiries.

-• Experience cleaning and critically analyzing large demographic, economic, and/or financial data sets.
+• Training or experience cleaning and critically analyzing large demographic, economic, and/or financial data sets.

 • Knowledge of state government and the legislative process.